Skip to content

 3. Risk Assessments

-The Saga Group continues to operate a risk assessment process for new suppliers to assess any modern slavery risk which has been embedded in to our Procurement & Supplier Management onboarding process.
+The Saga Group continues to operate a risk assessment process for new suppliers to assess any modern slavery risk which has been embedded into our Procurement & Supplier Management onboarding process.
+Saga has also developed a Supplier Code of Conduct which sets out the types of behaviours the Saga Group expects of all suppliers including respect for all human rights, compliance with all relevant human rights regulations, and the creation of a working environment that is compliant, safe, and fair.

-In 2022, we began the process of re-examining our existing suppliers as part of our ongoing monitoring of modern slavery risk in our supply chains.
-We had expected to complete this in 2022 but, due to organizational changes within the business, this is now expected to be completed in 2023.
+In 2022, we began the process of re-examining our existing suppliers as part of our ongoing monitoring of modern slavery risk in our supply chains which, due to organisational changes within the Group, was completed in 2023.
 The process of re-examining our existing suppliers will then be undertaken again in 2025 in line with our policy of carrying out follow-up risk assessments on existing suppliers every three years.
+We are also currently reviewing our risk assessment processes to ensure they remain effective.

 4. Due Diligence Questions